JamesSkemp/words/content/post/movie-review-grave-of-the-fireflies-(1988).md

 +++
-title = "Movie review: Grave of the Fireflies (1988)" summary = "Movie review of the depressing Grave of the Fireflies (1988)." draft = false comments = true date = "2006-10-13T18:02:00-05:00"
+title = "Movie review: Grave of the Fireflies (1988)" description = "Movie review of the depressing Grave of the Fireflies (1988)." draft = false comments = true date = "2006-10-13T18:02:00-05:00"